 What is the attendance policy?

 Each registered participant MUST attend all four sessions and complete all class assignments.
 If you miss a session you have dropped the course and must register for the next series.

 How does this training meet Iowa QRS requirements?

-- A director or assistant director can earn two QRS points for their program by completing one of the ITERS-R, ECERS-R or SACERS training series.
+A director or assistant director can earn two QRS points for their program by completing one of the ITERS-3, ECERS-3 or SACERS-U training series.
 However, program staff are also welcome to attend if there are available openings.
 Family child care providers are encouraged to attend the FCCERS-3 training and will earn two QRS points for their program by completing the class and all homework assignments.
 Learners who complete a self-assessment and a program improvement plan have the opportunity to earn additional QRS points.

 Environment Rating Scale Assessment